Formak21/GeneticAlgorithm/README.md

-# GeneticAlgorithm(v1.1.0)
+# GeneticAlgorithm(v1.1.0B)
-This algorithm is writed on c++, with using one-dimensional matrix vectors.
+This algorithm is writed on c++, with using class vectors.

 - Genetical Algorithm?
 What is this?
 - https://towardsdatascience.com/introduction-to-genetic-algorithms-including-example-code-e396e98d8bf3